MicrosoftDocs/win32/desktop-src/WmiSdk/swbemlocator-connectserver.md

 ---
-Description: 'Connects to the namespace on the computer that is specified in the strServer parameter.'
+Description: Connects to the namespace on the computer that is specified in the strServer parameter.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '31364c68-b031-4cf0-851f-b4e302f077e0'
+ms.assetid: 31364c68-b031-4cf0-851f-b4e302f077e0
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemLocator.ConnectServer method'
+title: SWbemLocator.ConnectServer method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemLocator.ConnectServer method

 The **ConnectServer** method of the [**SWbemLocator**](swbemlocator.md) object connects to the namespace on the computer that is specified in the *strServer* parameter.
 The target computer can be either local or remote, but it must have WMI installed.
 For examples and a comparison with the moniker type of connection, see [Creating a WMI Script](creating-a-wmi-script.md).

 Starting with Windows Vista, **SWbemLocator.ConnectServer** can connect with computers running IPv6 using an IPv6 address in the *strServer* parameter.
 For more information, see [IPv6 and IPv4 Support in WMI](ipv6-and-ipv4-support-in-wmi.md).

 For an explanation of this syntax, see [Document Conventions for the Scripting API](document-conventions-for-the-scripting-api.md).